 The results of preclinical studies may not be predictive of the results of clinical trials and the results of any early-stage clinical trials we commence may not be predictive of the results of the later-stage clinical trials.
 In addition, initial success in clinical trials may not be indicative of results obtained when those trials are completed or in later stage clinical trials.
 In particular, the small number of patients in our planned early clinical trials or the designs of these trials may make the results of these trials less predictive of the outcome of later clinical trials.
-For example, even if successful, the results of the dose escalation portion of our future first-in-human Phase 1/2 clinical trials of CFT7455 and CFT8634 may not be predictive of the results of further clinical trials of these product candidates or any of our other product candidates.
-Moreover, preclinical and clinical data are often susceptible to varying interpretations and analyses and many companies that have believed their product candidates performed satisfactorily in preclinical studies and clinical trials have nonetheless failed to obtain marketing approval of their products.
+For example, even if successful, the results of the dose escalation portion of our ongoing and planned first-in-human Phase 1/2 clinical trials of CFT7455, CFT8634, and CFT8919 may not be predictive of the results of further clinical trials of these product candidates or any of our other product candidates.
+Moreover, preclinical and clinical data are often susceptible to varying interpretations and analyses and many companies that have believed their products.
 Our clinical trials may not ultimately be successful or support further clinical development of any of our product candidates.
 There is a high failure rate for product candidates proceeding through clinical trials.
 Many companies in the pharmaceutical and biotechnology industries have suffered significant setbacks in clinical development even after achieving encouraging results in earlier studies.
 Any setbacks of this nature in our clinical development could materially harm our business, financial condition, results of operations and prospects.
 In addition, we may conduct some of our clinical trials in a combination Phase 1/2 design and, if the Phase 1 portion of the trial is not successful, we will not be allowed to proceed into the Phase 2 portion of the trial.